camunda/camunda-docs-manual/content/reference/rest/identity/verify-user.md

 ---

-Verifies that user credentials are valid
+Verifies that user credentials are valid.

 # Method